Looking-glass self: Findings

 The study determined that the hypothesis is strongly supported at the individual level for cooperation for both college students and adolescents, but is only partially supported for assertiveness for college students.
-Also for college students, at the relationship level with their mothers the study supported assertiveness.
+Also, for college students, at the relationship level with their mothers the study supported assertiveness.
 There was an irregular finding regarding firmness in the mother-adolescent relationship that indicated that the firmer adolescents were perceived by their mothers, the less firm they rated themselves in the relationship.
 While there was not strong support of the hypothesis on the relationship level, on the individual level the findings suggest that how college students and adolescents think about themselves is directly correlated to how they think they are perceived by their parents.

 Social media study

-In 2015, Julie Jones, a professor at the University of Oklahoma, asked a range of questions to 46 Youtube producers to evaluate how producing in media has positively or negatively affected them.
+In 2015, Julie Jones, a professor at the University of Oklahoma, asked a range of questions to 46 YouTube producers to evaluate how producing in media has positively or negatively affected them.
 As Jones explains, "digital media can serve as a mediated mirror and social media sites provide the space where others' judgments are clearly posted."

 Findings

-Of the Youtube producers asked, many noted that producing content gave them a sense of self-confidence and self-worth, enhanced their creativity, increased their sense of professionality, and their platforms offered a positive space to interact with others.
+Of the YouTube producers asked, many noted that producing content gave them a sense of self-confidence and self-worth, enhanced their creativity, increased their sense of professionality, and their platforms offered a positive space to interact with others.

+Emoji study

+With the increasing prevalence of online communication in interpersonal relationships, scholarly attention has turned to the role of digital media in shaping self-perception.
+A systematic literature review by Huang, Hu, and Li (2022) suggested that the concept of the looking-glass self—a person's self-concept developed through interpersonal interactions—can be produced, reinforced, and reshaped through online media platforms.

+Emojis and memes serve as visual tools that compensate for the lack of nonverbal cues in text-based digital communication.
+These elements convey emotional tone, attitude, and vocal nuance that are otherwise difficult to express through written text alone.
+The same study also reported survey results from 460 respondents, revealing that 30.6% of participants used emojis specifically to influence how they are perceived by others online.
+This finding indicates that users employ emojis and memes as strategic tools for self-expression and the construction of their online personas.

+Feedback received from others in response to such visual communication plays a critical role in reinforcing or altering an individual's looking-glass self.
+The process of interpreting and responding to these digital cues contributes to a dynamic cycle in which self-perception is continually shaped by social interaction in online environments.

+Therefore, beyond serving a basic expressive function, emojis and memes have emerged as significant instruments in the development and transformation of self-identity in digital contexts.